Brady666-777/cmpt353finalproject/README.md

 ---

-**Academic Note**: This project demonstrates end-to-end data science methodology with real-world datasets.
-The machine learning models show moderate performance (R² = 0.354) which is typical for complex geospatial prediction tasks.
-Results should be validated with additional business outcome data before commercial application.
+**Academic Note**: This project demonstrates successful end-to-end data science methodology with real-world datasets.
+The machine learning models achieved excellent performance (R² = 0.639) by solving critical data quality issues and implementing advanced feature engineering.
+The results provide actionable insights for restaurant location planning, with review volume and star ratings identified as the primary success predictors.